-1.2 Farmersville Comprehensive Plan Workbook
+1.2 Farmersville Comprehensive Plan

-The City of Farmersville received funding in 2015 from the Texas Department of Agriculture's Office of Rural Affairs to conduct planning activities including base studies and maps (population, housing, and land use), infrastructure studies and maps (including water, sewer, drainage, and streets), and other studies including thoroughfares, economic development, and parks and recreation.
-The planning activities are funded through federal money allocated to the State of Texas through the U.S. Department of Housing and Urban Development and specifically earmarked by the Texas Department of Agriculture for funding planning activities.
+The city of Farmersville received funding in 2015 from the Texas Department of Agriculture's Office of Rural Affairs to conduct planning activities including base studies and maps (population, housing, and land use), infrastructure studies and maps (including water, sewer, drainage, and streets), and other studies including thoroughfares, economic development, and parks and recreation.
+The plan is funded through federal money allocated to the State of Texas through the U.S. Department of Housing and Urban Development and specifically earmarked by the Texas Department of Agriculture for funding planning activities.